GoogleCloudPlatform/datashare-toolkit/client/README.md

 ## Deployment
-Verify you have Docker running to build the image.\
+Verify you have Docker running to build the image.
+You can build the Docker image from the parent directory [client](./):
-_Note_ GCP cloud build will be added in the future

-You can build the Docker image from the parent directory [client](./) _Note_ Change your project name appropriately:
+_Note_ Change your project name appropriately

     docker build -t gcr.io/chrispage-dev/cdmc:dev .

 ## ToDo
 * Add GCP cloud build for CDMC service
-* Add k8s example
+* Add k8s example (GKE currently does not support mulitcast)
 * Add Pub/Sub to multicast feature